DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [Azure Releases AKS Fleet Manager (Public Preview)](https://mp.weixin.qq.com/s/YVUuFQLKe8DGADenZCKsyw)

     Azure Kubernetes Fleet Manager treats multiple cluster sites as a single cluster to be managed.
 Users can manage multiple clusters by creating a Fleet resource.
-Users can treat existing AKS clusters as member clusters, join them to the fleet, and then orchestrate multiple cluster scenarios such as Kubernetes resource propagation and multicluster load balancing using metadata from those clusters.
+Users can treat existing AKS clusters as member clusters, join them to the fleet, and then orchestrate multiple cluster Cases such as Kubernetes resource propagation and multicluster load balancing using metadata from those clusters.

 - [AliCloud Container Service ACK April Product Update](https://mp.weixin.qq.com/s/z4PBLXxsn691cgYtfBOZaA)